GetUSB.info Logo

 Universal USB Type A Connector – Doesn’t Matter What Side Is Plugged In

-There are some USB articles floating around right now about the USB type A connector and how it takes three tries for a connection.
-Well, we do agree with them but it doesn’t have to be that way.
-There is a universal USB connector for the Type A, it’s just not that readily available.
+There are several USB articles circulating right now about the USB Type-A connector and how it often takes three tries to make a connection.
+We agree with the frustration — but it doesn’t have to be that way.
+A universal USB Type-A connector does exist; it’s just not widely available.

 Would you buy this?
-Shoot us an email if interested {gmo [@] getusb [.] info}
+Shoot us an email if you’re interested (gmo [@] getusb [.] info).

-Pictures first, here are three up-close pictures of the universal USB connector
+Pictures first.
+Below are three close-up images of the universal USB connector.

-It is unclear why this USB connector type has not gained more traction with vendors and manufactures.
-Our company received samples of this several years ago with the comment product would change to this connector type; however, that shift has never come to fruition.
+It’s unclear why this connector design never gained broader adoption among vendors and manufacturers.
+Our company received samples several years ago, accompanied by the claim that products would eventually shift to this connector style.
+That transition, however, has never materialized.

 Continue Reading